 Enter your information below and be the first to find out about our Leonora Duarte recording.

 We've signed with Centaur Records!
-Due out in early 2017.
+Our record is due out in Fall 2017.